 Required Medical Examinations for Orthoses and Prostheses

+Customers that have ongoing medical conditions that could affect the future ability to successfully use the orthotic or prosthetic device, such as diabetes or cancer (use form VR3112 Cancer Disability Medical Report), will need to have documentation from the appropriate medical provider indicating that the customer is compliant with treatment recommendations and that there is a good prognosis for successful orthotic or prosthetic use and return to employment.

 For orthoses, a physician's examination is required before the purchase of an initial orthosis or if there is difficulty using the current orthosis.

 …